Graduate degree: MA in library and information science

 All of the resources of the University of Iowa Libraries are available to the school's students and faculty.
 The system contains more than 4 million volumes in the Main Library and six departmental libraries.

-The web-based catalog provides access to books and periodicals, electronic indexes, and full-text databases held by University Libraries.
-In addition, InfoHawk+ provides online resource access to selected Internet and CD-ROM resources arranged by subject and academic discipline.
-Wireless Internet access is available in the Main Library.
+The web-based catalog provides access to books and periodicals, electronic indexes, and full-text databases held by the university libraries.
+In addition, InfoHawk+ provides online resource access to selected internet and CD-ROM resources arranged by subject and academic discipline.
+Wireless internet access is available in the Main Library.

 The school benefits with proximity to the Learning Commons.
-Opened in fall 2013, it encompasses the majority of public space on the first floor of the Main Library.
+It encompasses the majority of public space on the first floor of the Main Library.
 The Learning Commons is a technology-infused, comfortable and flexible learning space, and an academic and information help center.

-The second floor of the University Capitol Centre (UCC) houses the instructional services and campus services departments of the University's Information Technology Services.
-It provides instructional and research computing facilities and services for the University community.
-All University students, staff, and faculty may use the center's computers for University-related research, thesis preparation, and class work.
-Instructional Technology Centers provide campuswide access to the University's academic computing resources and the Internet.
+The second floor of the University Capitol Centre houses the instructional services and campus services departments of the university's Information Technology Services.
+It provides instructional and research computing facilities and services for the university community.
+All university students, staff, and faculty may use the center's computers for university-related research, thesis preparation, and class work.
+Instructional Technology Centers provide campuswide access to the university's academic computing resources and the internet.

 Library and Information Science Courses